When to replace shut-off valve

 How do I know if my shut-off valve needs to be replaced?

-Signs that a shut-off valve needs replacement include difficulty turning the handle, dripping water even when the valve is closed, or the valve not fully opening or closing.
+Signs that a shut-off valve needs replacement include difficulty turning the valve, dripping water even when the valve is closed, or the valve not completely shutting off the water flow.

 Can I replace a shut-off valve myself?